Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README.md

     1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
     1. Ensure that the **My APIs** tab is selected.
-    1. In the list of APIs, select the API `ciam-todolist-webapi-daemon-v2`.
+    1. In the list of APIs, select the API `ciam-todolist-webapi`.
         1. We will select “Application permissions”, which should be the type of permissions that apps should use when they are authenticating just as themselves and not signing-in users.
    1. In the **Application permissions** section, select the **ToDoList.Read.All**, **ToDoList.ReadWrite.All** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.